dbt-labs/docs.getdbt.com/website/docs/docs/guides/creating-new-materializations.md

 ## Overview

-The <Term id="model" /> <Term id="materialization">materializations</Term> you're familiar with, `table`, `view`, and `incremental` are implemented as macros in a package that's distributed along with dbt.
+The model <Term id="materialization">materializations</Term> you're familiar with, `table`, `view`, and `incremental` are implemented as macros in a package that's distributed along with dbt.
 You can check out the source for these materializations [here](https://github.com/dbt-labs/dbt-core/tree/dev/louisa-may-alcott/core/dbt/include/global_project/macros/materializations).
 If you need to create your own materializations, reading these files is a good place to start.
 Continue reading below for a deep-dive into dbt materializations.

 :::caution